FinTechCamp/SmartGambling/README.md

 ![HeaderLogo](images/Header.jpg)

-# Smart Gambling: A simple Dapp that allows a user to bet on the outcome of a dice roll get the chance to win ETH.
+# Smart Gambling: A simple Dapp that allows a user to bet on the outcome of a dice roll and get the chance to win ETH.

 # **[Play](https://fintechcamp.github.io/SmartGambling)**